ZeinSaker/xai-overview/README.md

 # Overview of Explainable AI (XAI)

-This repository contains a slide deck I created as part of my work as a research assistant at [Your University Name].
+This repository contains a slide deck I created as part of my work as a research assistant at [BTU].
 It provides a high-level overview of Explainable AI (XAI), covering key concepts, motivations, and popular techniques.

 ## File